tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   df_elbow.plot.line(x="k", y="inertia", xticks=k, title="Elbow Curve")
   ```

-Explain to students that, after observing the elbow curve, they may conclude that the best two values for `k` are `5` and `6`, since at those points the elbow shape starts.
+Explain to students that, after observing the elbow curve, they may conclude that the best two values for `k` are `5` and `6`, since at those points, the elbow shape starts.

 ![elbow curve](Images/elbow-curve-customers.png)

-* The `get_clusters()` function, is a mechanism to encapsulate the k-means clustering algorithm to be reused.
+* The `get_clusters()` function is a mechanism to encapsulate the k-means clustering algorithm to be reused.
 The value of `k` and the `data` where the clusters are going to be identified are passed as parameters.

   ```python
   def get_clusters(k, data):